Traditional Unionist Voice: Economic policy

-Climate Change
+Climate change

 The TUV has emphasised a continuing place for fossil fuels/hydrocarbon energy as a part of the energy mix for the economy but also support development of renewable energy sources.
 They believe there is a need for local recycling facilities.
-They see farmers as “custodians of the land” who have a part to play in the long-term conservation of the natural world.
+They see farmers as "custodians of the land" who have a part to play in the long-term conservation of the natural world.

-Abortion
+Abortion law

-The TUV position on this matter is 'pro-life' and they advocate that moral issues should be matters for local decision-making.
+The TUV opposed the introduction of The Abortion (Northern Ireland) Regulations 2020 which substantially expanded the grounds wherein abortion could be demanded.
+The party holds a 'pro-life' position and advocates that moral issues should be matters for local decision-making.

 Same-sex marriage

-The TUV's position has always been that they "oppose any redefinition of marriage" and "defend traditional family values ... believing that that is the bedrock for the success of society".
-They are the only party in the Northern Ireland Assembly which unequivocally holds this position.
+In the TUV's 2015 manifesto (before the legalisation of same-sex marriage in Northern Ireland in January 2020) it stated that it, "oppose[s] any redefinition of marriage" and "defend[s] traditional family values ... believing that that is the bedrock for the success of society".

 Immigration

-The TUV advocates a controlled-immigration approach with effective border checks and a 'points-style' application procedure whereby preference is given to prospective immigrants having skillsets which are in-demand in Northern Ireland.
+The TUV advocates a controlled-immigration approach with effective border checks and a 'points-style' application procedure whereby preference is given to prospective immigrants having skillsets which are in demand in Northern Ireland.